 Interesting Multivariate Plots

 Following are some interesting visualization of multivariate data.
-In Star Plot, stars are drawn according to rules as defined on the characteristics.
+In Star Plot, stars are drawn according to rules as defined by their characteristics.
 Each axis represents one attribute and the solid lines represent each item’s value on that attribute.
 All attributes of the observations are possible to be represented; however, for the sake of clarity on the graph only 10 attributes are chosen.

 Again, the starplot follows the R code for generating the plot: